leaysgur/simple-drawing-board.js/README.md

 # simple-drawing-board.js
-Just simple minimal canvas drawing.
+Just simple minimal canvas drawing lib.

-You have to make your UIs by your own.
+> You have to make your UIs by your own.

 [DEMO](http://labs.lealog.net/sdb)